WojciechCendrzak/blog/src/content/deploy-nodejs-app-part-1-aws-ec2.md

 ---
-title: 'Deploy NodeJs API on AWS EC2'
+title: 'Deploy NodeJs app - Part 1 - AWS EC2'
 date: '2021-06-29'
 author: 'Wojciech Cendrzak'
 image: '/images/nodejs-ec2.png'
 tags: 'devops, nodejs, aws'
 isPublished: true
-includeReferences: deploy-nodejs-api-series-section
+includeReferences: deploy-nodejs-app-series-section
 ---

 In this article, we'll cover how to deploy a simply NodeJs API on AWS EC2.
 To ensure everything works fine, we will try to access it from the browser.

-{{deploy-nodejs-api-series-section}}
+{{deploy-nodejs-app-series-section}}

 ## NodeJS server